 A lifelong Staten Islander, Borelli attended Public School 4, Our Lady Star of the Sea Grammar School, and graduated from St. Joseph by-the-Sea High School.
 He earned B.A. in Political Science from Marist College, and an M.A. from the College of Staten Island, where he also taught as an Adjunct Professor.

 Active in his community, Joe has been involved in the Staten Island Growth Management Task Force, the West Shore Light Rail Task Force, the Brookfield Landfill Citizens Advisory Committee, and helped spearhead the formation of the South Shore Business Improvement District, the largest geographical BID in New York City.

 As a volunteer, Joe serves on the Development Board of St. Joseph by the Sea High School, as well as the Friends of the College of Staten Island, which raise money for scholarships.
 He has assisted dozens of non-profit, veterans and community organizations in accessing governmental grants.
 He has helped raise private money for equipment to help handicapped children at Mount Loretto, and has worked with the Verdino Foundation to bring the new state-of-the-art little league facility to the South Shore.

-Joe is a native Staten Islander and lives in the Annadale section of Staten Island with his wife, Rachel, their two sons Joseph and John, and his English Bulldog, Luna.
+Borelli lives in the Annadale section of Staten Island with his wife, Rachel, their two sons Joseph and John, and his English Bulldog, Luna.